damasiob/damasiob.github.io/_pages/orietation.md

 <li><b>Miguel Panzo</b>, The Algarve railway line as a “Regional metro”: Impacts on mobility, economy and carbon emissions. <i>Master in Statistics and Information Management, NOVA IMS</i></li>

 <li><b>Nuno Galhofo</b>, Money laundering ‑ a quantitative analysis of knowledge production and its economics and social influence. <i>Master in Statistics and Information Management, NOVA IMS</i></li>

-<li><b>Phillip Metzger</b>, Battery patents: A quantitative analysis of innovation in battery technology and an assessment of its predictive capabilities. <i>Master in Data Science and Advanced Analytics, NOVA IMS</i></li>

 <li><b>Sara Nunes</b>, The dynamics of business ideas: Grasping the evolution of industrial change through global consultancy reports. <i>Master in Information Management, NOVA IMS</i></li>
 <li><b>Sofia Bação Martins</b>, Do investment banks publish (academically)?
 Assessing the intellectual capabilities of elite financial institutions. <i>Master in Statistics and Information Management, NOVA IMS</i></li>